ilmax/site/content/posts/obsolete-endpoints/index.md

 ## Emitting custom telemetry

 Now that the skeleton of our filters is done, we have to emit custom telemetry to signal that an obsolete endpoint has been invoked.

-With OpenTelemetry we can emit a [metric signal](https://opentelemetry.io/docs/concepts/signals/metrics/)
-In dotnet to emit custom telemetry we need to create a `Meter` and from the meter, we need to create an instrument, in our case the `Counter<T>` seems the most appropriate, so we will use that one, when you have a counter you can simply record the invocation.
+OpenTelemetry allows us to emit [metric signals](https://opentelemetry.io/docs/concepts/signals/metrics/), in dotnet to emit custom telemetry we need to create a `Meter` and from it an instrument.
+In our case, the `Counter<T>` is the most appropriate instrument to record endpoint invocations.
 >Showing how to best use OpenTelemetry is outside of the scope of this article, but if you're interested there's a great and very pragmatic [YoutTube video](https://www.youtube.com/watch?v=WzZI_IT6gYo&ab_channel=NDCConferences) on how to do telemetry in dotnet by [Martin Thwaites](https://x.com/MartinDotNet) that can get you up to speed quickly.

 Please note that the `Meter` class needs to be a singleton and you should configure OpenTelemetry to listen to the specific meter using the same name to get telemetry emitted.
 Don't worry if this sounds a bit convoluted now, especially if you're not so familiar with how OpenTelemetry works in dotnet.
 Martin does an excellent job in getting you up to speed quickly and you can all find all the source code for this article in my GitHub repository [here](https://github.com/ilmax/obsolete-endpoints).